 Sludge/slime are one of the common symptoms of larger problems.
 Left unchecked, it’ll plug the radiator, heater core or fluid passages, resulting in overheating and expensive repairs.

-What causes it, and what can you do about it?
+What causes radiator sludge/slime and what can you do about it?

-• Additives dropping out – coolant consists of a base (typically ethylene glycol or propylene glycol) mixed with additives and water.
+• Additives dropping out: Coolant consists of a base (typically ethylene glycol or propylene glycol) mixed with additives and water.
 The base is primarily responsible for providing freeze and boil-over protection.
 The additives guard against corrosion, cavitation and scaling.
-Mixing of incompatible coolants, however, can cause the additives to “drop out” of the solution and form sludge or slime.
+Mixing of incompatible coolants can cause the additives to “drop out” of the solution and form sludge or slime.

-• Contaminated coolant – a bad head gasket or cracked cylinder head can allow oil and coolant to mix, resulting in sludge.
-In vehicles with automatic transmissions, the engine-cooling system also cools the transmission, and a breach in the system can contaminate coolant with transmission fluid.
+• Contaminated coolant: A bad head gasket or cracked cylinder head can allow oil and coolant to mix, resulting in sludge.
+In vehicles with automatic transmissions, the engine-cooling system also cools the transmission.
+A breach in the system can contaminate coolant with transmission fluid.